Alantan389/Code-Your-Own-Quiz/README.md

 Output each floating-point value with two digits after the decimal point, which can be achieved as follows: print('Calories: {:.2f} calories'.format(calories))

+Variables, input, and type conversion
+(1) Prompt the user to input an integer between 32 and 126, a float, a character, and a string, storing each into separate variables.
+Then, output those four values on a single line separated by a space.
+(Submit for 2 points).

+Note: This zyLab outputs a newline after each user-input prompt.
+For convenience in the examples below, the user's input value is shown on the next line, but such values don't actually appear as output when the program runs.